---->

 redshifts are a measure of the energy depletion of the amplitude of light from

-travel over great distances and indicating a non-expanding universe.
+travel over great distances and indicating a non-expanding or even contracting universe.
 And over

 such large galactic distances very small reductions in the speed of light over